meganjchiang/info201proj/docs/p01-proposal.md

 It is important to know which directions that the current trend for education is goin, which areas have improved, and which ones have not, so that we can see where to focus our energy and make the most impactful changes.

-#### 3) How does one’s level of education received connect to their socioeconomic status?
+#### 3) How does one’s level of education received relate to their employment status?

 In our rapidly advancing world, most good-paying jobs require some sort of high level education.
 However, certain communities may face difficulties with reaching a high level of education, so they could have limited employment opportunities.
-We want to better understand how this would ultimately affect their socioeconomic status.
+We want to better understand how people's level of education ultimately affect their employment status.

 ## The Dataset